Suggested Reading:

 This Day, the Thirteenth Day of October

-In England, St. Edward, King, who died
+In England, St. Edward, King,

-on the 5th of January.
-He is specially honored on this day, on
+who died on the 5th of January.
+He is specially honored

-account of the translation of his body.
+on this day, on account of the translation of his body.

-At Troas, in Asia Minor, the birthday of St.
+At Troas, in Asia Minor, the birthday of

-Carpus, disciple of the blessed Apostle Paul.
+St. Carpus, disciple of the

-At Cordova, in Spain, the birthday of the holy
+At Cordova, in Spain, the birthday of

-martyrs Faustus, Januarius, and Martial.
-First tortured on
+and Martial.
+First tortured on the rack, then having

-At Thessalonica, St. Florentius, a martyr,
+At Thessalonica, St. Florentius, a

-who, after enduring various torments, was burned alive.
+martyr, who, after enduring various torments, was

 In Austria, St. Colman, martyr.

-At Ceuta, in Morocco, seven martyrs of the
+At Ceuta, in Morocco, seven martyrs

-refuting the errors of Mahomet, they were reviled, bound, and
+and refuting the errors of Mahomet, they were reviled, bound,

-being beheaded.
+martyrdom by being beheaded.

 At Antioch, the holy bishop Theophilus,

-who held the pontificate in that church, the sixth after the blessed
+who held the pontificate in that church, the sixth after

-Apostle Peter.
+the blessed Apostle Peter.

-And elsewhere in divers places, many other holy martyrs, confessors,
+And elsewhere in divers places, many other holy martyrs,

-and holy virgins.
+confessors, and holy virgins.

-Omnes sancti Mártyres, oráte pro nobis. ("All ye Holy
+Mártyres, oráte pro nobis.

-Martyrs, pray for us", from the Litaniae Sanctorum, the Litany
+ye Holy Martyrs, pray for us,” from the Litaniae Sanctorum, the Litany

 of the Saints)